ahsankhan420/ahsankhan420.github.io/README.md

 ---

 ## 📂 Repository Structure

-- `index.html` – Main portfolio homepage for GitHub Pages
+index.html – Main portfolio homepage for GitHub Pages

-- `/resume` – Contains my latest resume PDF
+- **/resume** – Contains my latest resume in PDF format

+- /**Certifications** - Verified certification of different tools

-- `/Devops_labs` – Business lab exercises and projects demonstrating DevOps skills
+- /**Projects** – Real-world DevOps and cloud-native projects with full implementation

-- `/Certifications` – Certificates and related documents
+- /**Labs** – Hands-on labs across DevOps, Cloud, ML and AI technologies

-- `/Blogs` – Markdown or HTML versions of LinkedIn articles and blog posts
+- /**Blogs** – Includes DevOps articles, blogs, and Medium posts authored by me
-- `/assets` – Images, CSS, or other supporting files for the site

----
+- /**assets** – Supporting files such as images and stylesheets

-## About Me
+## 👨‍💻 About Me

-👨‍💻 Ehsan Ullah
-DevOps Engineer with 1+ years of hands-on experience in Linux, MacOS, Docker, Kubernetes, Multi-Cloud environments (AWS & Azure), Terraform , and CI/CD (GitHub Actions).

-Certified Kubestronaut (5x K8s) and AWS Solutions Architect Associate, skilled in cloud automation, scalable CI/CD pipelines, infrastructure as code, and driving continuous delivery and operational excellence.
+A passionate Cloud DevOps Engineer with a strong academic foundation in AIOps and hands-on expertise across DevOps, MLOps, AI, and Cloud Security.

+I specialize in building scalable, automated, and secure cloud-native systems.
+With a focus on end-to-end SDLC, I leverage tools like Kubernetes, CI/CD pipelines, and Infrastructure as Code to integrate DevOps with AI-driven operations and security best practices.

 ---